Request a call

 Stage 4: Testing

-Application testing is a necessary procedure, and if applied in the early stages of app development, it can save your budget.
+Mobile app testing is a necessary procedure, and if applied in the early stages of the application development lifecycle, it can save your budget.
 The QA team needs to test a mobile application for usability, compatibility, security, UI checks, and performance.

 At NIX, we plan the testing in layers.
 First, the priority is functionality, second is additional functionality, and third is design.
 The second and third items may switch places – it depends on the client’s needs and requirements.
 It’s better to implement a few features that work smoothly than a whole pack that creates many bugs.